sneakaway-studio/tally-extension/README.md

 ### Options

 * Some settings can be changed by clicking on the Tally icon in the top, right of your screen
-* Some debugging options are available by clicking on Tally and then clicking on the astericks
+* Some debugging options are available by double-clicking on Tally

+### Version 0.1.4

+* Adds double click debug menu option
+* Adds features to monster battle

 ### Version 0.1.3